 New and Used Cars

-Fall to winter is the best time to buy a car.
-New car prices are lowest at the end of the month and the end of the year (October-December).
-If a used car is your goal, it’s also a good time to buy, when the buyers of new cars want to trade-in or sell their older model.
+If a used car is your goal, it’s also a good time to buy, when the buyers of new cars trade-in or sell their old model.
 If saving money on transportation is your goal (rather than owning the latest model at the best price), then buying a used car is always the better deal.
 Shop wisely and get a guarantee from a dealer or have a reliable mechanic check out the condition on a private purchase.

 Home Appliances

 Appliance dealers start to discount outgoing models in fall, though prices tend to be lower in November leading up to Black Friday.
 So, in October the strategy for buying appliances is to “pre-shop” to learn the prices and features of different models.
 When you get ready to buy, you can recognize the really good deals.
 However, most of us tend to buy an appliance when the current one breaks down, which can be any time of year.
 In fact, appliances often give up at the least opportune time, such as just before a big party or while you’re gone on vacation.
-Another home appliance buying strategy is to estimate the machine’s untimely death.
-Many large appliances have a lifespan of 10-15 years, including washers, dryers, dishwashers, freezers, and garbage disposals.
-Microwaves generally give out in less than 10 years.
-Gas or electric ranges usually last a little more than 15 years.
-So, if you have an appliance approaching it’s average end-of-life span, you might buy one on sale and store it in the garage until needed.
-In the case of a refrigerator, you could buy a new one and retire your current frig to the garage as a backup storage space for cold beverages, or to use as a “cold cellar” for fresh vegetables.
-Or, simply sell or giveaway the appliance you have and replace it with a new one.

 Furnace air filters